Thomas in his first studio at The Rodd, his grandmother Mary Nolan’s last home

 Surrounded by creativity from a very young age, he spent much of his childhood drawing, painting and playing music.
 He studied at Hereford College of Art & Design, choosing a National Diploma in Graphic Design, followed by a Foundation in Art & Design.
 He then went on to study BA Drawing at Camberwell College of Arts in London.

-The source drawings take up to 8 weeks to complete, therefore a very limited number are produced each year.
-Each Tree artwork is then created individually, from the source drawing, over an extensive period of time (see lead time for details)
+The source drawings take up to 3 months to complete, therefore a very limited number are produced.
+Each laser etched tree artwork is then created individually, from the source drawing, over an extensive period of time (see lead time for details)

 All colouring in the completed artworks is achieved as a result of the burning process; no inks, paints or dyes are used.
 The works are made from FSC certified birch and oak veneer woods.
 The frames are made from FSC certified lime and ash woods.